 - Immunomodulators help control the function of the immune system.
 They can slow the rate at which cancer cells grow and multiply.

 Radiation therapy is sometimes given after chemotherapy depending on the NHL subtype.
 If you have advanced disease with local symptoms, you may receive it to treat pain.

-- Total body irradiation is a type of EBRT given to the entire body.
-You may receive this before stem cell transplantation.
+Total body irradiation is a type of EBRT given to the entire body.
+You may receive it before stem cell transplantation.

 Immunotherapy uses the body’s immune system to attack cancer.
-It is an option for some subtypes of NHL and may include these types of immunotherapy:
+It is an option for some subtypes of NHL and may include these types:

 - Monoclonal antibodies (mAbs — pronounced “mabs”) target a special protein on the surface of lymphoma cells.
 The mAbs are laboratory-made versions of immune system proteins designed to attack cancer cells.
-The first successful immunotherapy introduced for lymphoma was a mAb available for all B-cell lymphomas.
-Some therapies approved target the CD19, CD20, CD30 and CD52 antigens.
+A type of mAb uses antibodies to deliver radiation to the cancer cells.

-- Chimeric antigen receptor (CAR) T-cell therapy involves taking a patient’s T-cells and changing them so they recognize and kill lymphoma cells.
-It may be used for certain types of NHL, including follicular lymphoma, mantle cell lymphoma, diffuse large B-cell lymphoma (DLBCL), primary mediastinal large B-cell lymphoma, high-grade B-cell lymphoma and DLBCL that develops from follicular lymphoma.
-This new treatment is bringing hope to people with specific types of NHL because it is one of the first treatment options that can be personalized to each patient and the cancer’s unique traits.
+- Chimeric antigen receptor (CAR) T-cell therapy takes a patient’s T-cells and changes them so they recognize and kill lymphoma cells.
+Doctors may use CAR T-cell therapy after two other types of treatment have failed.
+It may be used for certain NHL diagnoses.
+This new treatment is one of the first options that can be personalized.

 Your doctor may combine immunotherapy with other drug therapies.